 Meet with Academic Advisor to map out program, discuss possible thesis/research projects, and interest in language study.
-Declare track in writing via email to Dean and Registrar.

-Enroll in four (4) three-unit courses, including HRHS-1518 Buddhist Traditions of East Asia and HR-1630
+Enroll in four (4) three-unit courses, including HRHS-1518 Buddhist Traditions of East Asia and HR-1630.

 Begin the process of identifying members for the thesis committee